rpryzant/neutralizing-bias/README.md

 ## Pretrained model
-Click [this link](https://bit.ly/bias-model) to download a model checkpoint.
+Click [this link](https://bit.ly/bias-model) to download a (Modular) model checkpoint.
 We used [this command](https://nlp.stanford.edu/projects/bias/train.sh) to train it.

 ## Overview